Happy Anniversary, St. John River Forest Project!

 Maintaining Hardwood Forest Through Syrup Production

 Recently we've added maple syrup production in the upper St. John forest.
 A new sugarbush lease works to protect ideal habitat for warblers and songbirds while generating revenue and producing a sweet and sustainable forest treat.
-Taps are expected to exceed 60,000 within two years—enough to produce 18,000 gallons of maple syrup each year!
+Taps are expected to exceed 60,000 within two years—enough to produce 25,000 gallons of maple syrup or more each year!

 Tackling Climate Change